 The accounting guidance establishes a three-level valuation hierarchy for disclosure of fair value measurements.
+The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follows: